dylanpieper/ShinySurveyJS-Template/readme.md

 ## Activation and Dates

 Each survey can be activated or deactivated by setting the `active` column in the `surveys` table to `TRUE` or `FALSE`.
-Additionally, you can set a time window for each survey by defining the `date_start` and `date_end` columns in the `surveys` table.
+You can set a time window for each survey by defining the `date_start` and `date_end` columns in the `surveys` table.
 The app will automatically check the current time against the time window and the activation status of the survey.

 ## Data Output